 - Faster and much less messy than new drywall installation

 - Limited plank styles

-- May require special-ordering; not an "off-the-shelf" material at your local lumberyard or home center
+- May require special-ordering, unlike an "off-the-shelf" material at your local lumberyard or home center

 Covering a Popcorn Ceiling With Tongue-and-Groove Paneling